Living in York

 Is York a good place to live?

-What schools are in York?
+What are the schools in York like?

-What is the transport like in York?
+What is the average house price in York?

 Where does this data come from?